jenniferbeni/home/README.md

 [Each of the above filmstrip items will send content into the screen-wide hero player.]

-Nearterm:
-Integration of home page with visitor's GitHub account for saving goals and resulting content - storage of data visualization parameters within video storyboard using Obsidian editor.
+Upcoming: Integrate settings from GitHub accounts to set your goals.
+We'll storage resulting image, video and data visualization parameters within your storyboards. storyblok.com

 Our team is integrating the Discord API with 3 AI datascapes:
 Stable Artisan, OpenWebUI, Earthscape NextJS.

+-->